teunisvdh/ProjectApp/README.md

 **Similar mobile apps**

+There are several apps/websites that use the same principles, two examples:

-- The YouTube app assures you can make playlists of videos.
+- The YouTube app itself assures you can make playlists of videos.
 These playlist aren't based on interests immediately and can't be made with a maximum playtime automatically.
-- Spotify creates music playlists based on your favourite genres automatically.
+- The Spotify app creates music playlists based on your favourite genres automatically.
 The app won't take in account your maximum time that is available.

 **Hardest parts**

 The hardest parts of implementing the app are the following:
-- Searching channels with current mood(s).
+- Searching channels based on current mood(s).
 This can be done with the YouTube search by keyword, but maybe this doesn't take into account synonyms.
-Maybe people have already created a list of YouTube channels by theme.
+Hopefully people have already created a list of YouTube channels sorted by theme.
-- ...
+- Selecting videos from a channel keeping in mind the amount of time that is available and leaving room for variation in videos (videos from other channels).